William(6) Hopkirk and Jane Redpath

 Isabel(7) HOPKIRK, b. @ 1836, Jefferson County, Ohio.
 She married William Bankhead on 2 Aug 1860.

 William(7) HOPKIRK, b. @1838, Jefferson County, Ohio.
 He married Laura Ann FERRIS on 9 Nov.
 1861.
-He was killed shortly thereafter in the Civil War.He was wounded at Bryces Crossroads, Mississippi, and died at Memphis Tennessee.
+He was killed shortly thereafter in the Civil War.He was wounded at Bryces Crossroads, Mississippi, and died at Memphis, Tennessee.
 There is a Memorial Plaque at the entrance to the Lockridge cemetery.

 Anna(7) HOPKIRK, b @1840, Jefferson County, Ohio.
 She married Robert STAMM on 9 Nov 1865.
 Robert served in the Civil War, in the 2nd Infantry, Company E, from 6 May 1861 to 23 Dec 1863.

 Mary U.(7) HOPKIRK, b.
-25 Feb 1842, Lockridge, Iowa.
+25 Feb 1842, Wellsburg, (West) Virginia.
 She married David L BROWN on 10 Dec 1867.

 Lillian(7) HOPKIRK, b.30 Jun 1846, Lockridge, Iowa.
 She married Benjamin Hanson on 16 May 1868.